UcheOfiani-CloudProjects/aws-secure-static-site/README.md

 -cloudfront.tf: Contains the CloudFront distribution setup.
 -variables.tf: Contains variables for S3 bucket name, region, etc.
 -outputs.tf: Displays the URL of the CloudFront distribution.

+### Issues Faced & How We Solved Them
+Issue: Bucket name conflict
+Cause: S3 bucket names are globally unique.
+Solution: Appended a random_id to ensure uniqueness:
+`bucket = "moe-static-site-${random_id.bucket_id.hex}"`

+Issue: Access Denied on CloudFront
+Cause: S3 bucket was private, and CloudFront didn't have permission.
+Solution: Used `aws_cloudfront_origin_access_control` (OAC) and attached it to CloudFront.

+Issue: HTTPS certificate not recognized
+Cause: Certificate was not in us-east-1, which CloudFront requires.
+Solution: Created ACM certificate in us-east-1 and referenced it in CloudFront.

+### Output
+After successful deployment, Terraform will output:
+-Static website URL (CloudFront distribution)
+-Bucket name
+-Hosted zone ID (if Route 53 is included)

+### Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+### Future Improvements

+Add CI/CD deployment via GitHub Actions
+Enable logging for CloudFront and S3
+Add error page (e.g., 404.html)

 # Resources
 -Terraform Documentation